mx1001/hardops_manual/docs/jayanam.md

 ![header](img/banner.gif)

+# External Tutorial Notes
+Artist's in the community have also started making content on Hard Ops.
+I will be trying to document them as well as they are reviewed.

 ## [Blender Hard Surface Tips : Hardops (By: Jayanam)](http://www.youtube.com/watch?v=ltuD1wg9MoE)

 Jayanam did a [video](http://www.youtube.com/watch?v=ltuD1wg9MoE) about [HOPS 0093](https://gumroad.com/l/hardops/).
 I wanted to add a few notes on it as well as add it to the [docs](https://hardops-manual.readthedocs.io/en/latest/).